angular/jasminewd/README.md

 control flow.
 ([GitHub issue](https://github.com/SeleniumHQ/selenium/issues/3037)).
 You can still use them, but if you do then you will have to use `await`/Promises for almost all your synchronization.
-See `spec/asyncAwaitSpec.ts` for details.
+See `spec/asyncAwaitAdapterSpec.ts` and `spec/asyncAwaitErrorSpec.ts` for examples.